Takachiho Gorge from Osaka: Real Travel Time, Best Route & Better Options

 Route B: Domestic Flight + Bus or Rental Car

-• Airport time and transfers: At least 1.5 to 2 hours in practice
+• Airport time and transfers: Usually at least 1.5 to 2 hours in practice

-• Kumamoto Airport to Takachiho: About 2 to 2.5 hours by bus or car
+• Kumamoto Airport area to Takachiho: Usually around 2 to 2.5 hours by car, and longer if you rely on public transport connections

-• Total: Usually 5 to 6 hours one way in real conditions
+• Total: Often 5 to 6 hours one way in real travel conditions

 On paper, the flight option can look faster.
 In practice, both routes are still too time-heavy for a comfortable same-day return from Osaka.